-This order deals with the grievance of the claimant (since dead and substituted by legal heirs) with regard to the punishment imposed on him in the domestic inquiry which has been described as unreasonably disproportionate to the charge leveled.
+This order deals with the grievance of the claimant with regard to the punishment imposed on him in the domestic inquiry which he describes as unreasonably disproportionate to the charge leveled.

-The facts as pleaded by the claimant is that, he was initially appointed as a peon in the management Bank on 16.12.1983 as a regular employee.
-Later on he was promoted to the post of clerk cum cashier of the Management Bank on 07.05.1993 and was posted in different branches.
-On20.05.2004, he was posted in the branch of the Bank at Mongolpur Kalan New Delhi.
-On that day he was placed under suspension in contemplation of a disciplinary action, on the allegation / complaint received from the customers of the Bank relating to misappropriation of the money from the accounts of the customers in a fraudulent manner.
-The order of suspension was followed by the notice to show cause.
-The show cause submitted by him was not found as satisfactory and thus, charge sheet was served on him and he was called upon to submit his reply.
+The facts as pleaded by the claimant is that, he was initially appointed as a clerk cum cashier of the Management Bank on 05/10/1987 and was posted in different branches.
+On 26.04.2004, he was posted in the branch of the Bank at Bhagpat Road Merrut.
+On that day he was placed under suspension in contemplation of a disciplinary action, on he allegation / complaint received from the customers of the Bank relating to misappropriation of the money deposited by the customers and deposited by them in the counter of the Bank.
+It was found that the claimant being the cashier, though had received the money from the customers, did not enter the same in the book of the Bank.
+The order of suspension was followed by the charge sheet served on the claimant and he was called upon to submit his reply.

 The reply submitted by the claimant was found un satisfactory and the authorities decided to ensue the domestic inquiry against him.
-During the inquiry the Bank as well as the claimant as the charged employee adduced their evidence and after considering the same the enquiry officer, on04.08.2005, submitted his report finding that the charges against the charge sheeted employee stands proved.
-The disciplinary authority served the report of inquiry on the claimant and called for his explanation which was again found not satisfactory.
-Hence for the fraudulent action amounting to misconduct committed by the claimant, the disciplinary authority imposed the punishment of removal from service with a further order that the charged employee shall not get his wage/ salary for the period under suspension except the subsistence allowance already paid.
+During the inquiry the Bank as well as the claimant as the charged employee adduced their evidence and after considering the same the enquiry officer, on 16.02.2005, submitted his report finding that the charges against the charge sheeted employee stands proved.
+The disciplinary authority served the report of inquiry on the claimant and called upon his explanation which was again found not satisfactory.
+Hence for the financial irregularities and misconduct committed by the claimant, the disciplinary authority imposed the punishment of discharge from service with superannuation benefits on him.
 The said order is under challenge in this proceeding.